NicholasJV/pencil-kata/README.md

 ## Pencil Kata
-#### is a TDD exercise
+#### TDD exercise

-You need [node.js](https://nodejs.org/en/) installed to run this.
+You need [node](https://nodejs.org/en/) installed to run this.
 There are many ways to do this, but you can use Homebrew on OSX.
 See node notes below for some more info.

 -----